build-on-aws/content/posts/levelling-up-your-releases-a-deep-dive-into-blue-green-deployments/index.md

 ### Using the routing layer of your architecture

-While we recommend starting with fully managed capabilities outlined, you can also consider implementing blue/green deployment at the routing layer of your architecture by [using Amazon Route 53](https://docs.aws.amazon.com/whitepapers/latest/blue-green-deployments/update-dns-routing-with-amazon-route-53.html) or [swapping the Auto Scaling Group behind an Elastic Load Balancer](https://docs.aws.amazon.com/whitepapers/latest/blue-green-deployments/swap-the-auto-scaling-group-behind-elastic-load-balancer.html).
+While we recommend starting with fully managed capabilities outlined, you can also consider implementing blue/green deployment at the routing layer of your architecture by [using Amazon Route 53](https://docs.aws.amazon.com/whitepapers/latest/blue-green-deployments/update-dns-routing-with-amazon-route-53.html?sc_channel=el&sc_campaign=resiliencewave&sc_content=levelling-up-your-releases-a-deep-dive-into-blue-green-deployments&sc_geo=mult&sc_country=mult&sc_outcome=acq) or [swapping the Auto Scaling Group behind an Elastic Load Balancer](https://docs.aws.amazon.com/whitepapers/latest/blue-green-deployments/swap-the-auto-scaling-group-behind-elastic-load-balancer.html?sc_channel=el&sc_campaign=resiliencewave&sc_content=levelling-up-your-releases-a-deep-dive-into-blue-green-deployments&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 This can provide you with greater control on the process.

 ![Blue/green by swapping the Auto Scaling Group behind an Elastic Load Balancer](images/swap-auto-scaling-group.png)

 While there are many ways to implement, the goal should be to automate the process, and ultimately reduce errors and costs.
 Overall, you should choose the appropriate implementation based on your architecture, the nature of your application, and goals for your organisation.

-## A Feal-World Experience
+## A Real-World Experience

 As a Solutions Architect, I advise CTOs, technical leaders and engineering teams on applying best-practices to get the most out of AWS.
 I worked with scaling startup who dread their release process and was fearful of deployments.
 They experienced a number of incidents whereby intended production releases were not successful.
 The team was scarred by the painful experiences.

 As a result, both the application developers and platform team tend to stay back outside of business hours in order to deploy.
 They also developed step-by-step playbooks for rollbacks and risk mitigation.
 They believed that the impact to users will be minimal as most will use the platform during business hours.
 However, over time, they realised that it’s not full-proof: there were a number of customers that had a critical use the platform outside business hours.
 After switching their release windows to accommodate and going through the cumbersome release process numerous times, they decided to explore a better way.

-With curiosity to learn from Amazon’s engineering practices, I directed them to [Amazon Builders Library](https://aws.amazon.com/builders-library/going-faster-with-continuous-delivery/), a collection of resources based on Amazon’s own experience building software.
+With curiosity to learn from Amazon’s engineering practices, I directed them to [Amazon Builders Library](https://aws.amazon.com/builders-library/going-faster-with-continuous-delivery/?sc_channel=el&sc_campaign=resiliencewave&sc_content=levelling-up-your-releases-a-deep-dive-into-blue-green-deployments&sc_geo=mult&sc_country=mult&sc_outcome=acq), a collection of resources based on Amazon’s own experience building software.
 They studied the post on continuous delivery and educated themselves on deployment approaches.
 They then championed the approach across the organisation and figured out a way to safely test a component of their application to minimise blast radius.
 They tested their rollback processes and adjusted their process for database migrations to be suitable with the new process.
 With increased conviction, they rolled out the process across their entire platform over time.

 Since implementing the approach, they noticed that they were able to release with confidence.
 Moreover, they iterated on their automated deployment process transitioning from initial manual tests to automated tests, as well as incorporating other best-practices such as using feature flags.
 They now release multiple times a day during business hours which allowed them to better coordinate with their product, sales and risk teams.
 Ultimately, the process helped drove greater innovation on behalf of their customers.